jwworth/jakeworth/content/blog/my-annual-review-2019.md

 Here are my milestones from 2019.
 This year, I:

 - [Ported my blog](/gatsby-port) from Rails to Gatsby.js.
-I am ecstatic about this change!
+I am ecstatic about this change.
 Writing React and markdown, and deploying with GitHub, makes for an effortless workflow.
 I also [open sourced](/open-source-again) the codebase ([source code](https://github.com/jwworth/jakeworth)).
 I'd love some PR's or issues on the repo.